IBA-Poland/camunda-connector-minio/README.md

 ## Delete file

 This operation is used to delete files that are present in a MinIO bucket.
-1.Populate the  Authentication section as previously described.
+1. Populate the  Authentication section as previously described.
-2.Select “Download file” from the Operation dropdown.
+2. Select “Download file” from the Operation dropdown.
-3.In the Request Details section, set the Bucket name of your bucket, provide a file name with extension for deleting.
+3. In the Request Details section, set the Bucket name of your bucket, provide a file name with extension for deleting.

 ![delete-file!](./assets/images/delete-file.png)